martinsuuuu/Responsive-Motorcycle-Rental-Website/src/README.md

-# RideRental - Premium Motorcycle Rental Website
+# CM Motorcycle Rental - Premium Motorcycle Rental Website

 A modern, responsive website for a motorcycle rental business built with React, TypeScript, and Tailwind CSS.